ramonarellano/signering-docs/source/buy-enterprise-certificates.rst

 .. tabs::

-   .. tab:: Buypass
+   .. group-tab:: Buypass

     A test certificate can be bought from the Buypass home page.
 Please `click here <https://www.buypass.no/produkter/virksomhetssertifikat-esegl>`_ for the Norwegian version, or `here <https://www.buypass.com/products/eseal--and-enterprise-certificate>`_ for the English version.
 Please select *Test-sertifikat/Test certificate*.

     When buying an enterprise certificate from Buypass, you will receive an email containing two *.p12* files.
 The two files have different serial numbers, and these refer to certficates used for authentication and encryption (*autentisering og kryptering*) and signature (*signering*).
 You shall only use the one marked for authentication and encryption.

-   .. tab:: Commfides
+   .. group-tab:: Commfides

     A test certificates can be bought from the Commfides home page.
 Please `click here <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`_ for the Norwegian version, or `here <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`_ for the English version.
 Please see *Bestill Testsertifikat/Order Test Certificate*.